JPT77/KirkwoodUartBootClient/README.txt

 You need fpc to compile this project.

-The Makefile.fpc's do not yet produce Makefiles that actually build anything.
+Just call ./make.sh

-So I think you have to install fat lazarus (without the GUI libraries) to build.
+I did not understand the Makefile.fpc concept of lazarus.
+The Makefile.fpc's I tried did not produce Makefiles that actually build anything.

 This project includes:
 - Doimage ELF i386 binary and source provided by Marvell under GPLv2 (from Netgear ReadyNas DuoV2 GPL sources)